Fine Art.

 Workshops

-Five workshops.
-Two territories.
-One instructor who has been making serious images in both of them for decades.
+Six workshops.
+Three territories.
+One instructor who has been making serious images in all of them for decades.
 Railroad corridors across the Pacific Northwest and Rocky Mountain West.
-Landscape and heritage work across the Arizona high country — Flagstaff at 7,000 feet and the red rock cathedral country of Sedona.
+Three Arizona railroad corridors — the BNSF Transcon east to Holbrook and beyond, the Seligman Sub west to Kingman, and the former Santa Fe Peavine south to Phoenix.
 Limited cohorts.
 No hand-holding.
 Real work in real light.

 The high grades, the mountain light, the loaded coal trains grinding upgrade through passes that have been bending iron since the Great Northern drove the first spike.
 This is the corridor where the scale of American railroading becomes physical.
 We work it from the inside.